-- virtual_scsi_disk for disk image containers - physical_scsi_device for physical SCSI devices on the host.
+- virtual_scsi_tape for tape image containers - physical_scsi_device for physical SCSI devices on the host.
 This instance type can be used also for any SCSI device, for example disk, tape drives or SCSI CD-ROM/DVD-ROM drives. - atapi_scsi_device for any host ATAPI CD-ROMs and DVD-ROMs. - floppy_scsi_device for host floppy disk drives.

-CHARON-VAX/XX uses SCSI disks connected to the Windows host system as VAX disks or disk containers that are represented in the operating system environment as files.
+CHARON-VAX/XX uses SCSI disks/tape devices connected to the Windows host system as VAX disks/tape devices or disk/tape containers that are represented in the operating system environment as files.
 Two SCSI controllers are provided (PKA and PKB) in CHARON-VAX/XX, with 7 addresses each.
-The utility SCSI_CHECK (see chapter 4.7) helps to locate a SCSI device in the Windows host system if mapping to physical devices is required.
+The utility SCSI_CHECK (see the "Utilities" chapter) helps to locate a SCSI device in the Windows host system if mapping to physical devices is required.

 Beyond the capabilities of the hardware VAX 3100/9x and 4000/10x, CHARON-VAX/XX has implemented extended SCSI addressing.
-Each of the seven device addresses of a SCSI controller can support up to eight disks.
-Thus the total number of disks supported becomes 2 Controllers7 addresses8 Disks, which gives a theoretical total of 112 disks.
+Each of the seven device addresses of a SCSI controller can support up to eight disks/tape images.
+Thus the total number of disks supported becomes 2 Controllers7 addresses8 Disks/Tapes, which gives a theoretical total of 112 disks/tapes.